 A look at UN peacekeeping missions as US seeks cuts

-" Part of President Donald Trump's proposed deep budget cuts in foreign aid could be significant reductions in U.N. peacekeeping missions in some of the world's most dangerous places.
-On Thursday, the U.N.
-Security Council meets on the issue at the United States' request.
+Part of President Donald Trump's proposed deep budget cuts in foreign aid could be significant reductions i... .
+FILE - In this Tuesday, Aug.
+22, 2006 file photo, UN troops seen on patrol in the city of Kinshasa, Republic of Congo.

 Comments